casper-ecosystem/cep-85/client-js/TUTORIAL.md

 - `id` - The sequential ID assigned to a token in mint order.

-- `amount` - The amount of supply (and thus total supply) the minted token has.
+- `amount` - The amount of tokens to mint.

 ## Transferring a Token